David Stone Potter

 David Stone Potter (born 1957) is the Francis W. Kelsey Collegiate Professor of Greek and Roman History and the Arthur F. Thurnau Professor, Professor of Greek and Latin in Ancient History at The University of Michigan.
 Potter is a graduate of Harvard (A.B.
-1979) and Oxford (D.Phil 1984) universities and specializes in Greek and Roman Asia Minor, Greek, and Latin historiography and epigraphy, Roman public entertainment, and the study of ancient warfare.
+1979) and Oxford (D.Phil.
+1984) universities and specializes in Greek and Roman Asia Minor, Greek, and Latin historiography and epigraphy, Roman public entertainment, and the study of ancient warfare.

 Life and education

 Potter is the son of H. David Potter and Elizabeth S. Potter.
-His mother Elizabeth was a science teacher and his father David spent most of his career at the Newmont Mining Corporation the law firm Tofel, Berelson, and Saxl.
+His mother Elizabeth was a science teacher, and his father David spent most of his career at the Newmont Mining Corporation the law firm Tofel, Berelson, and Saxl.
 For high school, David Potter attended Phillips Exeter Academy in Exeter, New Hampshire.
 Potter then attended Harvard University where he was voted into Phi Beta Kappa.
 He received his DPhil in ancient history from Oxford University.

 Career

-Potter began his professorial career as Salvesen Junior Research Fellow at New College, Oxford, before joining the Department of Latin at Bryn Mawr College as a visiting assistant professor between 1984-1986.
+Potter began his professorial career as Salvesen Junior Research Fellow at New College, Oxford, before joining the Department of Latin at Bryn Mawr College as a visiting assistant professor between 1984 and 1986.
 In 1986 he began working for the University of Michigan's Classics Department as an assistant professor.
 He was awarded an Arthur F. Thurnau professorship in 1996, which "are awarded annually to tenured faculty who have made outstanding contributions to undergraduate education at the University of Michigan and who have had a demonstrable impact on the intellectual development and lives of their students."
 In 2018 Potter spent a year as the UCLA Ronald J. Mellor Professor of Roman History.